 For inhabitants of Poole's Land, even taking a shit is an act of rebellion.

-The sprawling 17-acre property, located in a rainforest in the oceanside BC community of Tofino, hasn't been connected to the area's septic system since it opened in 1988.
+The sprawling 17-acre property, located in a rainforest in the oceanside British Columbia community of Tofino, hasn't been connected to the area's septic system since it opened in 1988.
 Instead, the residents, of which there are roughly 100 right now, use composting toilets.

 Suffice to say, the people of Poole's Land buck convention.
-In fact it feels as if they've tossed convention, capitalist ideals, and to a certain degree, hygiene, into one of their massive nightly bonfires, and they haven't looked back.
+In fact, it feels as if they've tossed convention, capitalist ideals, and to a certain degree, hygiene, into one of their huge nightly bonfires, and they haven't looked back.

-I first heard about it when I came across a story headlined "This commune in BC lets you live for free and pays you in drugs."
-The piece depicts Poole's Land as an eco-village where people can live in exchange for performing onsite labour, or get paid in magic mushrooms.
+I first heard about it when I came across a headline: "This commune in BC lets you live for free and pays you in drugs."
+The piece depicts Poole's Land as an eco-village where people can live in exchange for performing onsite labor, or get paid in magic mushrooms.

 Folks like Goodliffe, who has lived at Poole's on and off for decades, resent the characterization of their secret slice of paradise as a "drug commune," though there's no doubt drugs are a part of the culture.
-Almost everyone is rolling a spliff or hitting the bong.
-While I'm there, I take a tour through a small ganja garden and witness people do mushrooms and trip out on LSD and MDMA.
+Almost everyone is rolling a joint or hitting the bong.
+While I'm there, I take a tour through a small ganja garden and witness people do mushrooms and trip on LSD and MDMA.
 One French woman tells me she's about to try fire tossing—which seems risky at the best of times—and then casually mentions that she's just dropped acid.
 The vibes are reminiscent of a party hostel that just so happens to be situated in the woods.
-But there's more to it than that; it feels like people are here to free themselves of the monotony of living-to-work, settling down, having a full-time job, buying property.
-As one of the residents, a 24-year-old former sous chef named Cheyanne, puts it: "it's not crazy hippies on drugs, it's a bunch of fucked up people helping each other."
+But there's more to it than that; it feels like people are here to free themselves of the monotony of living to work, settling down, having a full-time job, and buying property.
+As one of the residents, a 24-year-old former sous chef named Cheyanne, puts it: "It's not crazy hippies on drugs; it's a bunch of fucked-up people helping each other."
 They want to indulge, she adds, "not in drugs, but in life."

-Purchased in 1988 by Michael Poole, a bonafide hallucinogenic-loving hippie, for the absurdly low sum of $50,000, the thickly-forested land itself is stunning.
-There are cedars, old-growth firs, ponds, as well as bears and cougars, I'm told, with dirt paths and boardwalks weaving in between.
-Wandering around, trying not to trip over roots or loose wood planks, I see a mishmash of makeshift shelters, including tents, trailers, tiny wood shacks, treehouses, and converted vans.
+Purchased in 1988 by Michael Poole, a bonafide hallucinogenic-loving hippie, for the absurdly low sum of $50,000, the thickly forested land itself is stunning.
+There are cedars, Douglas fir trees, ponds, and bears as well as cougars, I'm told, with dirt paths and boardwalks weaving in between.
+Wandering around, trying not to trip over roots or loose wood planks, I see makeshift shelters, including tents, trailers, tiny wood shacks, tree houses, and converted vans.
 The residents also share a kitchen, using veggies from their own garden to cook nightly meals.
 The kitchen is pretty much the only spot that has a decent cellphone signal.

 Despite the beautiful surroundings, I can't help but notice the campgrounds aren't exactly pristine.
-There's a fair amount of trash and recyclables and cigarette butts lying around and everyone smells… rather natural.
+There's a fair amount of trash, recyclables, and cigarette butts lying around, and everyone smells… rather natural.
 I come across a towel hanging on a clothesline that's covered in brown stains.
-I'm told there's one hot shower that not that many people use.
+I'm told there's one hot shower that not many people use.

-"I haven't showered in two years, I just use the ocean," says Hubert, a chiseled 23-year-old surfer with white blonde dreads.
+"I haven't showered in two years—I just use the ocean," says Hubert, a chiseled 23-year-old surfer with white-blond dreads.
 Hubert moved to Poole's seven months ago but has been living out of a van for three years.
 He sleeps in a little wood cabin with his black lab and is currently in the process of making surfboards for sale, so Poole's is helping him set up a workshop.

 "It's a fine line between everything is allowed and (having) some sense of direction."

-But as much as it sounds like a hippy fantasy, Poole's has a less-than-flattering reputation in town.
+But as much as it sounds like a hippie fantasy, Poole's has a less-than-flattering reputation in town.

 "A lot of times if you tell a prospective employer you live in Poole's Land, you're done.
-Cause of hygiene, if you're a server and they know you live in a tent in a forest…," says a 25-year-old named Adam.
-Several people repeat an apparently well-known mantra that goes something like, "if your bike goes missing, you'll find it at Poole's Land."
+Because of hygiene, if you're a server and they know you live in a tent in a forest…" says a 25-year-old named Adam.
+Several people repeat an apparently well-known mantra that goes something like, "If your bike goes missing, you'll find it at Poole's Land."

-As for the drugs, Goodliffe, who grew up on an off-the-grid commune in Manitoba, repeatedly tells me Poole's is not a stomping grounds for dealers.
+As for the drugs, Goodliffe, who grew up on an off-the-grid commune in Manitoba, Canada, repeatedly tells me that Poole's is not a stomping grounds for dealers.
 When I ask why he's so fixated on changing that reputation, he says, "It undermines the integrity of the place.
 The mandate of the place is to keep people safe, not to sell drugs."
-(There are naloxone kits onsite.)
+(There are naloxone kits on site.)